 And she hosted her own television show in 1954!
-Her name was in the NY Times TV listings as late as April 7, 1972.
+Her name was in the NY Times TV listings for 18 years, 1954 until April 7, 1972.

 The parody was created by Christopher Cerf, George Plimpton, Freddy Plimpton, Rusty Unger, and Tony Hendra (3 men, 2 women).
 Christopher Cerf and Rusty Unger are still alive and I hope they don't mind that I'm sharing it freely.
 (After two years now, I've had no complaints.)

 For more about Not the New York Times, see the NtNYT Wikipedia article.

 A single episode of Charity Bailey's show was found at the University of Georia and is now digitized.
 Click here to see it on the UGA site.
 It's an early episode from 1955 that was submitted as a candidate for the Peabody award.

 This site was created in 2004 when only newspaper indexes were available on the web.
 The articles were on microfilm.
 Now, many more articles are available.
 Here's a remarkable article from 1928 when young Miss Bailey fought the Providence, RI school board over a teaching job.